Board President Thanked for her Service

 Jacquelyn Phillips of Middletown will be replacing Kathy on the Board of DD in January.
 Phillips serves as the Health Commissioner of the City of Middletown.
 She will be sworn in to the Butler County Board of DD at their January 11 meeting.

-Picture caption: Kathy McMahon-Klosterman (right) received a proclamation from the Butler County Commissioners, presented by Shawna Noble Smith.
-McMahon-Klosterman was praised for her 12 years of service to the Butler County Board of Developmental Disabilities.
+PICTURED ABOVE: Kathy McMahon-Klosterman (right) received a proclamation from the Butler County Commissioners, presented by Shawna Noble Smith.
+Kathy was praised for her 12 years of service to the Butler County Board of Developmental Disabilities.